 At about this time in 1788, Alexander Hamilton (a.k.a.
-Publius) was writing Federalist Paper No. 78.
+Publius) writes Federalist Paper No. 78.
 His essay would appear in a bound volume with other Federalist essays.
 The paper examines the judiciary created by the Constitution.

 Hamilton spends the bulk of his time discussing the tenure of judges as it relates to the nature of what they do.
 But, honestly, much of what Hamilton says in this paper probably strikes the modern reader as odd, given how powerful our activist courts have become.